 Coulomb’s Law of Electrostatics

-The magnitude of the electrostatic force between two point charges is directly proportional to the product of the magnitude of charges and is inversely proportional to the square of the distance between them.
 Suppose there are two point charges q and Q, separated by a distance r.
 If F be the electrostatic force between these two charges, then according to Coulomb’s law

 Thus electrostatic field at point B is

 Electric field lines are useful to visualize the electric field at any given point.
-These lines start with positive charge and end on a negative charge and no two electric field lines cross each other.
+These lines start with a positive charge and end on a negative charge, and no two electric field lines cross each other.
 Electric field lines are parallel to the direction of the electric field at that point.
 Moreover, the density of these lines is directly proportional to the magnitude of the electric field at that given point.
-Please remember, these lines are purely geometrical construction and they have no physical existence.
+Please remember, these lines are purely geometrical construction, and they have no physical existence.

-The electrostatic potential is a scalar quantity which defines the amount of work needed to move a unit positive charge from a reference point to a point within the field of influence.
+The electrostatic potential is a scalar quantity that defines the amount of work needed to move a unit positive charge from a reference point to a point within the field of influence.
 In physics, we typically choose infinity as this reference point.
 Although any point beyond the influence of the electric field can be used.
 The electrostatic potential due to a point charge Q at a distance is given by

 We can apply the superposition theorem to calculate the total electrostatic potential due to a system of charges.
 This is given by